TeachBooks/interdisciplinary-mechanics/book/intro.md

 (intro)=
-# Welcome to the Template Book
+# Welcome to the Interdisciplinary Mechanics Book

+This book is for the Interdisciplinary Mechanics Module CIEM0000, Unit 2 at Civil Engineering and Geosciences, TU Delft.

 _Write book intro here.
 This is the first page the student will see when opening the url._

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative.